aayanraja210/wave_drawer/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/calamity210)

-Wave Drawer is an easy way to create stunning app drawer.
+Wave Drawer is an easy way to create stunning app drawer with a bezier curve boundary.
+Animated bezier curves are coming soon!

 ## Installing
 Add this to your package's pubspec.yaml file: